AUNT HELA

 My family lived in a village in the Podhale region.

-Not too many Jews there, but apart from some sporadic mischief, we were friendly with our Polish neighbors.
+Not too many Jews there, but apart from some sporadic mischief, we were

 As a young girl, I always hunted after fun and excitement.